hpe-storage/scod/docs/partners/vmware/index.md

 ##### Create a Kubernetes Secret for vSphere credentials

-Create a Kubernetes ``Secret` that will contain configuration details to connect to your vSphere environment.
+Create a Kubernetes ``Secret` that will contain the configuration details to connect to your vSphere environment.

 ```markdown
 kubectl create secret generic vsphere-config-secret --from-file=csi-vsphere.conf -n kube-system